 Follow the airport Exit signs and then re-enter the terminal through the D/E security checkpoint at PDX.
 Please note you will not be able to take any liquids with you when you pass through security again.

 Yes.
-Starting January 5, all connecting passengers at PDX may use the Express Lane.
+All connecting passengers at PDX may use the Express Lane.
 If you are approved for TSA PreCheck, you may use that lane at PDX as well.

-Starting January 1, there will be two new pet relief areas indoors at PDX, near Gate C4 and Gate D2.
-The pet relief area on the Concourse Connector will close on January 5.
+There are two new pet relief areas indoors at PDX, near Gate C4 and Gate D2.
 We also have one pet relief area outside the terminal near the MAX Light Rail station.

 Some of our shops and restaurants use AtYourGate, a delivery service at PDX.
 Learn more at https://atyourgate.com.